jondubin/movie-guesser/README.md

 ## config.py

-This file contains usernames and passwords we use to connect the APIs and databases.
+This file contains usernames, passwords, and keys we use to connect to the APIs and databases.

 ## populate_db.py

-This file contains the code we used to populate our database with the given TMDB json data.
+This file contains the code we use to populate our database with the given TMDB json data.

 ## runserver.py